ycechungAI/moderngl/docs/install/installation.rst

 There are essentially two ways,

-* Compling Mesa yourselves see https://docs.mesa3d.org/install.html.
+* Compiling Mesa yourselves see https://docs.mesa3d.org/install.html.
-* Using msys2, which provids pre-compiled Mesa binaries.
+* Using msys2, which provides pre-compiled Mesa binaries.

 Using MSYS2
 ___________